Organization for the Resolution of Agunot

 The Organization for the Resolution of Agunot (ORA) is a New York-based non-profit organization that advocates for the elimination of the infliction of abuse from the Jewish divorce process.
 The organization advocates on behalf of agunot and promotes the universal adoption of Jewish prenuptial agreements for the prevention of get-refusal (a get is a bill of Jewish divorce).
 Although 98% of the people ORA helps are women, they also support men whose wives refuse to accept a get.
 ORA views get-refusal as a form of domestic abuse.
-Keshet Starr is the Executive Director of the organization.
+The organization is currently led by co-CEOs Yonatan Klayman and Jennifer Lankin.

 History

 ORA was founded in 2002 by a group of Yeshiva University students.
 Since then, the organization has resolved over 220 cases of get-refusal, and at any given time is actively involved in approximately 50 open agunah cases.
 In 2014, the Slingshot Guide named ORA as one of the most innovative non-profit organizations in North America for its success in "advocating for vulnerable women and changing the conversation about divorce in the Orthodox community".